ecthelionvi/NeoColumn.nvim/README.md

 ## 📃 Introduction

-A Neovim plugin shows a focused ColorColumn at a set position for line length control.
-It highlights single characters for less clutter, enhancing readability and supporting coding standards or desired line lengths.
+NeoColumn is a Neovim plugin that shows a focused ColorColumn at a specific position to manage line length.
+It highlights individual characters, minimizing clutter and enhancing readability

 ## ⚙️ Features

-- NeoColumn is hidden by default and appears when a line in the scope exceeds the NeoColumn value you set.
+- Displays a focused ColorColumn at the desired position
-- Set custom NeoColumn value for different file types.
+- Set custom NeoColumn values for different file types
-- Hide NeoColumn for specific file types.
-- Toggle NeoColumn on and off.
+- Toggle NeoColumn on and off

 ## 🔄 Persistence